Ohio’s Community Mercy Hospice can:

 How is the cost of Hospice Care covered?

 Hospice care is a right and a benefit of Medicare and Medicaid.
 Most private insurance plans, HMOs, and other managed care organizations also include hospice care as a benefit.
-Thanks to community contributions, memorial donations, and foundation gifts, Hospice of Dayton is able to provide patients who are unable to pay with free services.
+Thanks to community contributions, memorial donations, and foundation gifts, Ohio’s Community Mercy Hospice is able to provide patients who are unable to pay with free services.
 Patients are never turned away because of cost considerations.